82 Ways to Fight Global Warming

 2. Wear long underwear.
 A bit scratchy, but you can knock the heat down considerably.
 Going outside is more comfortable too.

-7. Cover part of your yard with aluminum foil.
+5. Cover part of your south yard with aluminum foil.
 Your lawn is dead during the winter anyway.
-Bounce that sunlight onto your walls.
+Bounce that sunlight into your south-facing windows and walls.
+Just don’t stare at the glare.

 1. Ditch the coat and tie during the warm months.
 Let’s have Casual August instead of Casual Friday.